-The members of our compensation committee are , and . is the chair of the compensation committee.
-Upon the effectiveness of the registration statement of which this prospectus is a part, our compensation committee's responsibilities will include:
+The members of our compensation committee are Daniel Lynch, Paul Clancy and Christina Rossi.
+Mr. Lynch is the chair of the compensation committee.
+Our compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - · overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation: - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.
+- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.

-We believe that the composition of our compensation committee will meet the requirements for independence under current Nasdaq and SEC rules and regulations.
+We believe that the composition of our compensation committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.